-Delivery of the Bonds is proposed to occur on October 14, 2010, unless another date is set forth in any Amended Notice (the "Closing Date").
+Delivery of the Notes is proposed to occur on October 12, 2010, unless another date is set forth in any Amended Notice (the "Closing Date").

-The Bonds will be issued and sold by means of a book-entry only system with no distribution of Bond certificates made to the public.
-Bond certificates representing the aggregate principal amount of the Bonds of each separate maturity will be issued and fully registered as to principal and interest in the name of Cede & Co., as nominee of The Depository Trust Company, New York, New York ("DTC"), a depository registered with the Securities and Exchange Commission.
-Individual ownership of the Bonds will be made in principal amounts of \$5,000 or integral multiples thereof within a maturity pursuant to the rules and procedures established between DTC and its participants.
-Transfers of beneficial ownership will be effected through records maintained by DTC and its participants pursuant to rules and procedures established by DTC.
+The Notes will be issued and sold by means of a book-entry only system with no distribution of Note certificates made to the public.
+Note certificates representing the aggregate principal amount of the Notes of each separate maturity within a separate series will be issued and fully registered as to principal and interest in the name of Cede & Co., as nominee of The Depository Trust Company, New York, New York ("DTC"), a depository registered with the Securities and Exchange Commission.
+Individual ownership of the Notes will be made in principal amounts of \$5,000 or integral multiples thereof within the maturity pursuant to the rules and procedures established between DTC and its participants.
+Transfers of beneficial ownership will be affected through records maintained by DTC and its participants pursuant to rules and procedures established by DTC.
 The responsibility for maintaining, reviewing and supervising such records rests collectively with DTC and its participants.
-The winning bidder, as a condition to the delivery of the Bonds, shall be required to deposit the Bond certificates in its account at DTC, registered in the name of Cede & Co.
-Interest on the Bonds will be payable on each semi-annual interest payment date and principal of the Bonds will be paid annually as set forth in the foregoing maturity schedule, in same-day funds to DTC or its nominee as registered owner of the Bonds.
+The winning bidder, as a condition to the delivery of the Notes, shall be required to deposit the Note certificates in its account at DTC, registered in the name of Cede & Co.
+Interest on the Notes will be payable at maturity on June 30, 2011 in same-day funds to DTC or its nominee as registered owner of the Notes.
 Transfer of principal and interest payments to the beneficial owners by participants of DTC will be the responsibility of such DTC participants and other nominees of beneficial owners.
-The Commonwealth will not be responsibile or liable for maintaining, supervising or reviewing the records maintained by DTC, its participants or persons acting through such participants.
+The Commonwealth will not be responsible or liable for maintaining, supervising or reviewing the records maintained by DTC, its participants or persons acting through such participants.